 For the gift of touch, think of items that are warm, cozy, or fuzzy.
 A softly textured blanket of faux fur can bring great comfort and warmth to your loved one.
 A warm scarf, fuzzy non-skid slippers, wooly sweater, soft sweatshirt, or a fluffy robe are appreciated by the elderly who often are cold due to poor circulation and a slower metabolism.

 If your spouse is suffering from the painful effects of arthritis, a comforting manicure may be an appreciated gift.
-Or spend the afternoon together at a day spa or one of our Aegis Living beauty salons to pamper their feet with a pedicure.
+Or offer a neck or back massage.
 These indulgent and healthy treatments are excellent ways to soothe their feet and hands with warm water, a gentle massage, or beautifully painted nails.

 Many seniors, especially those who have lost a loved one, miss that companionship and holding hands together.
 A massage is a comforting sense of touch gift that can not only comfort, but also benefit their circulation, decrease muscle stiffness, and joint inflammation.
-Make sure the spa that you choose understands how to massage an elderly person–often their skin is thinner and can tear so the pressure should be gentler and those with mobility issues may need to be positioned correctly.
-When looking for a location to take your parent, search for a spa that specializes in geriatric massage, or speak with your community’s General Manager to schedule use of our Aegis Living spa services.
+If you choose a spa treatment make sure they understand how to massage an elderly person–often their skin is thinner so the pressure should be gentler and those with mobility issues may need to be positioned correctly.

 As you shop for gifts for a loved one, consider their five senses to inspire the perfect gift for their next birthday, holiday, or special surprise.